Skip to content

 What the Numbers Do Not Show

 One thing people sometimes overlook is that this calculator illustrates growth as an estimate, based on a steady assumed return.
 Real markets fluctuate.
-One approach is to treat the output as a directional illustration rather than a precise prediction.
+One approach is to The output functions as a directional illustration rather than a precise prediction.
 The core insight still holds: delay has a measurable cost, and seeing that cost in real numbers is often what prompts people to take the first step.

 A worked example